 Mr. Coran is a ranked attorney by Chambers USA.

-In addition, Mr. Coran has been named a Pennsylvania Super Lawyer® by a vote of his peers, a title he has held for the last thirteen years.
+In addition, Mr. Coran has been named a Pennsylvania Super Lawyer® by a vote of his peers, a title he has held for the last fourteen years.

 Mr. Coran regularly conducts trials and arbitrations in the state and federal courts and in private or self-regulatory organizations.